 Reviewer 1 raised a number of questions regarding the composition of the PFT1 protein and polyQ, which we have addressed by including our sequencing data and by including a supplementary figure illustrating PFT1 domain structure.

 Reviewer 2 was concerned about the nature of the pft1-2 null mutant, and potential effects of seed batches in various experiments.
-We respond to the first point by referencing various previous studies comparing pft1 mutants find pft1-2 to be standard, and confirm that phenotypic effects are observed while controlling for seed batches.
+We respond to the first point by referencing various previous studies comparing pft1 mutants that find pft1-2 to be standard, and confirm that phenotypic effects are observed while controlling for seed batches.

-Reviewer 2 suggested additional experiments measuring light response in our transenic lines.
-We argue that these experiments, while potentially interesting, are not necessary to address the central question of how diverse phenotypes respond to PFT1 STR variation, given the number of other phenotypes measured.
+Reviewer 2 suggested additional experiments measuring light response in our transgenic lines.
+We argue that these experiments, while potentially interesting, are not necessary to address the central question of how diverse phenotypes respond to PFT1 STR variation, given the substantial number of other phenotypes measured.

-We also respond to minor comments and suggestions.
+We also respond to all minor comments and suggestions.
 For a point-by-point response, see our attached response to reviewers.

 Please let us know if we can answer any further questions.